bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Ruben Somsen: 00:44:56

-And this fixes hardware wallets, coin joints, everything.
+And this fixes hardware wallets, coinjoins, everything.

 Josibake: 00:45:00